 A final word…

 Whether you suffer from chronic or episodic migraines, finding a combination of treatments that work for you can take some trial and error.
-Using an ice pack is an affordable and effortless way of improving migraine pain at home, but you may also want to try other approaches like keeping a migraine diary, avoiding triggers, and taking daily nutritional supplements to complement your natural regime.
+Using an ice pack is an affordable and effortless way of improving migraine pain at home, but you may also want to try other approaches like keeping a migraine diary, avoiding triggers, and adding targeted nutritional support by taking daily supplements to complement your natural regimen.

 Sign up for priority access to coupons, specials, health tips, product announcements and more!